dmitri-tikhomirov/fallout-2-adjustments/readme.md

 ## Components

 - Custom keyboard controls.
 Default settings:
   - The keys for opening inventory and skilldex now also close them.
-The key for inventory also closes the "looting containers" window and the "use inventory item on" (the backpack icon) window.
+The key for inventory closes not only the main inventory but also the "looting containers" window and the "use inventory item on" (the backpack icon) window.
   - `E`: Inventory.
   - `Q`: Pip-Boy.
 "Q" for "Quests".
   - `V`: Center camera on the player.
 "V" for "View".